hornos/gridhowto/README.md

     cp.b 0x81000000 0xbf020000 0x7c0000
     bootm 0xbf020000

 Plugin in WAN and your machine on a patch (switch to DHCP).
-Download the latest DD-WRT firmware from [ftp://dd-wrt.com/others/eko/BrainSlayer-V24-preSP2/2012](Brain Slayer).
+Download the latest DD-WRT firmware from [Brain Slayer](ftp://dd-wrt.com/others/eko/BrainSlayer-V24-preSP2/2012).
 Upgrad the firmware from the web interface.
 You might have to hard reset (clear NVRAM) the router by pressing the reset button for 30s On + 30s Off + 30s On.

 ## InfiniBand Basics
 InfiniBand is a switched fabric communications link used in high-performance computing and enterprise data centers.
 If you need RDMA you need InfiniBand.
 You have to run the subnet manager (OpenSM) which assigns Local IDentifiers (LIDs) to each port connected to the InfiniBand fabric, and develops a routing table based off of the assigned LIDs.There are two types of SMs, software based and hardware based.
 Hardware based subnet managers are typically part of the firmware of the attached InfiniBand switch.
 Buy a switch with HW-based SM.